 by Russell Noga | Updated June 19th, 2023

-To be eligible for Aetna Medicare Supplement Plan G, you must be enrolled in Original Medicare Part A and Part B and have attained the age of 65 or have a qualifying disability.
+To be eligible for Aetna Medicare Supplement Plan N, you must be enrolled in both Medicare Part A and Part B and reside in the service area of the plan.

 View the Plans